0x26a/RUSB/README.md

 ## Run on QEMU

-You must first create a copy of your local firmware files (`OVMF_VARS.fd` & `OVMF_CODE.fd`) to the root of the project directory.
+You must first create a copy of your local firmware files (`OVMF_VARS.fd` and `OVMF_CODE.fd`) to the root of the project directory.
 Mine were located at `/usr/share/edk2/x64`.

 Then the `Makefile` will do the rest of the job for you.